 The week before Ragbir’s arrest, another leader of the New Sanctuary Coalition was arrested and deported to Haiti.
 Jean Montrevil had served out an 11-year sentence for drug sales, so he was also lawfully deportable.

-Last month, an immigration activist in Colorado got media attention after she sought sanctuary in a church to avoid deportation.
+Last month, an immigration activist got media attention after she sought sanctuary in a church to avoid deportation.
 Her husband has now been detained.

 Are these instances of the government intentionally silencing dissent?
 Or, as the U.S. Citizenship and Immigration Services insists, are they simply examples of people with criminal records being routinely deported?